-Marc was first elected to public office in November of 2004, when he became the State Representative for House District 95 in Southeast Fort Worth.
-As a Member of the State House, Marc was recognized as one of the young rising stars among Texas Democrats and other State leaders when they elected him Chair of the House Democratic Caucus.
-During the eight years he served as a state representative, he was our voice in the Legislature, fighting for good jobs, good schools, affordable healthcare and justice for all Texans.
+Marc was first elected to public office in November of 2004 to represent House District 95 in Southeast Fort Worth.
+As a Member of the Texas House of Representatives, Marc was recognized as a rising star among Texas Democrats and other state leaders.
+He was eventually elected Chair of the House Democratic Caucus.
+During the eight years he served as a State Representative, he was our legislative voice — fighting for good jobs, good schools, affordable health care and justice for all Texans.

 In 2012 the citizens of DFW elected Marc to represent them in Congress, where he has continued to fight for the needs of his North Texas constituents.
 He has worked tirelessly to create jobs, promote comprehensive immigration reform, and provide quality, affordable healthcare for everyone.
 Outside of Congress, Marc continues to fight for our voting rights, acting as a lead plaintiff in the lawsuit to block Texas’s discriminatory Voter ID law and as a named plaintiff in the ongoing legal battle for every Texan to have fair representation in Congress and the legislature.